mimicos/mimitext/README.md

 When text is generated normally, the user can click on a letter in the possible result to add the text *up to* that letter, rather than being forced to accept the whole result.
 This should allow an easier way to move forward with less manual editing.

+**Warning!** This is new and heavily in-progress.
+It may break in subtle, unexpected ways.
+The GUI is also mostly placeholder.

 ## Sample Images

 ### "Normal" mode